GreenMouth/Data-Science-Lab-Final-Project/README.md

 ## Feel free to set up on your machine however you want
 But note I added a .gitignore if you want to use it, it ignores virtual environment files.

-(If you want) You can make a virtual environement by
+(If you want) You can make a virtual environment by

 ```
 # Make a virtual environment